Winter Term Program

 - Any handouts, tests, quizzes, answer keys or other supplementary material used.

-Current winter term families and home school counselors/teachers should coordinate winter-term academics with Alex Lehmann.
+Specific academic questions from prospective families and home school counselors/teachers should be directed to Alex Lehmann.

 Initial inquiries regarding the Winter Term Program, including admission for the upcoming academic year, should be directed to Admissions Director Kate Nolan.